jualon92/githubRepoList/README.md

 ## Start the app
+First, run npm i to install the required dependencies.
 To start the development server run `nx serve monorepo-example`.
 Open your browser and navigate to http://localhost:4200/.

 ## How does it work?